returnn.datasets.audio

 • targets_post_process (str|list[str]|((str)->str)|None) – get_post_processor_function(), applied on orth

-• use_cache_manager (bool) – uses Util.cf()
+• use_cache_manager (bool) – uses returnn.util.basic.cf()

-• segment_file (str|None) – .txt or .gz text file containing sequence tags that will be used as whitelist
+• segment_file (str|None) – .txt or .gz text file containing sequence tags that will be used as whitelist.
+Note: This is somewhat deprecated, as we also support seq_list_filter_file (via the base class), which does the same but more universally.

-• zip_audio_files_have_name_as_prefix (bool) –
+• zip_audio_files_have_name_as_prefix (bool)

 • fixed_random_subset (float|int|None) – Value in [0,1] to specify the fraction, or integer >=1 which specifies number of seqs.
 If given, will use this random subset.
 This will be applied initially at loading time, i.e. not dependent on the epoch.
-It will use an internally hardcoded fixed random seed, i.e. it’s deterministic.
+It uses the fixed fixed_random_subset_seed as seed, i.e. it’s deterministic.

 • epoch_wise_filter (dict|None) – see init_seq_order

-finish_epoch(*, free_resources: bool = False)[source]#
+finish_epoch(*, free_resources: bool = False)[source]

 finish epoch

-init_seq_order(epoch=None, seq_list=None, seq_order=None)[source]#
+init_seq_order(epoch=None, seq_list=None, seq_order=None)[source]

 If random_shuffle_epoch1, for epoch 1 with “random” ordering, we leave the given order as is.
 Otherwise, this is mostly the default behavior.